 Set kids up for success by making sure your kids have the right tools such as paper, pens or pencils, computer access, and if they’re working on an art or science project, they’ll need those materials as well.
 These days technology can help junior and senior high students feel better about homework by incorporating apps that help them stay organized.
 A few apps that help kids and adults stay on task are: myhomeworkapp.com, StudyBlue, and Everstudent.
 These apps can help your child stay organized, focused, and motivated to accomplish the night’s homework.

 The right after school snack can have a dramatic difference in your kid’s productivity.
 Your brain utilizes 20 to 30 percent of the total calories you consume.
 That’s more than any other organ in your entire body!
 Eating sugar and processed food, even small amounts can affect focus, make your kids feel less energetic and make it harder for them to finish their homework.
 Homework may also have more appeal if kids get a healthy treat when they settle down to the books.
 Here are my recommendations:

-They’re all great Omni Diet snacks for you, too!
+They’re all great Brain Warrior and Omni Diet snacks for you, too!

 Get 21% OFF with code TANA21 - for all Brain Warriors!

 Finally a protein powder that's sugar free, gluten free, has 22 grams of protein and is only 130 calories!

 Memory Powder, Magnesium Chewables, Brain & Body Power Max